Hyde War Memorial Trust

 Leonard DRYLAND

-Killed in Action Sunday 1st November 1914, At Sea on the coast of Coronel, Chillie, age 20
+Killed in Action, Sunday 1st November 1914, At sea off the coast of Chile, age 20

 Home address:8 Godley Hill, Godley, Hyde, Cheshire